Global Learning Fellowship

-Applications should describe a well-defined project to be carried out during the 2022-2023 academic year (project begins Fall 2022).
+Applications should describe a well-defined project to be carried out during the academic year of the application (project begins in the Fall semester).

 The concept of global learning, which we define as the process of diverse people collaboratively analyzing and addressing complex problems that transcend borders, should be at the core of the project.